-Our study showed that myxomas has a wide anatomical spectrum beyond the typical feature making the diagnosis challenging in the clinical arena.
-A detailed multimodality imaging of the anatomical features is paramount in the differential diagnosis among cardiac masses and the histological types of the myxomas.
-3D TEE has shown to be a valuable additional imaging technique able to add important morphologic information useful in clinical decision making and in surgical planning.
+Our study showed that myxomas have a wide anatomical spectrum beyond the typical feature making the diagnosis challenging in the clinical arena.
+A detailed multimodality imaging of the anatomical features is paramount in the differential diagnosis among cardiac masses and the histological types of myxomas.
+3D TE ECHO has shown to be a valuable additional imaging technique able to add important morphologic information useful in clinical decision-making and in surgical planning.